PayGreen/api-green-node/documentation/docs/carbon-data.md

 ---
-id: doc7B
+id: carbon-data
 title: Create Paths & Web Estimates
 ---

 Here you will find all informations to create a New Path Estimate and New Web Estimate Objects with our Model classes.
 - Each estimate is identified by its unique `fingerprint`.
-To be sure to have an unique fingerPrint, please check our [special method here.](doc9#randomfingerprint)
+To be sure to have a unique fingerPrint, please check our [special method here.](tools#randomfingerprint)
 - You can make a carbon offsetting estimate in multiple calls, mix transports, add a web estimate on top of it, as long as you use the SAME fingerprint.
 - After its creation, the estimate is considered as ongoing, and you can either:
     - add data to the estimate (as many calls as you need)